iTwin/itwinjs-core/core/frontend-devtools/README.md

 ### Other key-ins

 * `fdt save view` - Copies to the clipboard a JSON representation of the view currently displayed in the active viewport.
+Accepts a single optional argument:
+  * `quote=1`: format the result so it can be directly parsed by `fdt apply view` as a single quoted string argument.
-* `fdt apply view` - Accepts an unquoted JSON representation of a view, e.g., as obtained from `fdt save view`, and applies that view to the active viewport.
+* `fdt apply view` - Given a saved view as a JSON string (see `fdt save view`), applies it to the active view.
+Takes a single required argument: the JSON string, in quotes, with interior quotation marks escaped as `""`.
+Use the `quote=1` argument to `fdt save view` to enquote and escape the JSON.
 * `fdt apply viewid` - Accepts the Id of a persistent ViewDefinition in hexadecimal format and applies that view to the active viewport.
 * `fdt save rendering style` - Outputs selected aspects of the active viewport's display style as JSON.
 See `DisplayStyleSettings.toOverrides`.
 Each argument is of the format "option=value" where `value` is 0 for false or 1 for true.
 All arguments default to false.
   * `all`: include all settings.